neu-vi/HOI-Diff/utils/README.md

 |----SMPLH_NEUTRAL.npz
 ```

-If you want to preprocess motion data from scratch, you could download official data of SMPL and object parameters (30fps) from [here](https://virtualhumans.mpi-inf.mpg.de/behave/license.html) , unzip and place them into ./dataset/behave-30fps-params/, which would be like this:
+You could download official data of SMPL and object parameters (30fps) from [here](https://virtualhumans.mpi-inf.mpg.de/behave/license.html) , unzip and place them into ./dataset/behave-30fps-params/, which would be like this:
 ```
 ./data/behave-30fps-params/
 |--sequence_name